crypt0grapher/sap-jco-rfc/README.md

 COUNTER = COUNTER + 1.
 ENDFUNCTION.
 ```
-Let's try to examine it with our tool:
+Let's try to examine the FM with our tool:
 ```
 sapjcorfc -pc=ashost=liner.itertop.com -pc=sysnr=00 -pc=client=800 -pc=user=itertop -pc=passwd=\$RFV4rfv STFC_CHANGING
 ```
-gives the following output:
+The tool inspects the module and the following output shows its input, changing, and result parameters:

 ```
 Checking FM 'STFC_CHANGING'..
 Module found in the remote system.